 Remember that using keywords doesn't just reinforce your "finding" and your business.
 If you're looking for a job, The recruiters also use keywords to find you.
 Keep that in mind.
 Happy week!

 This week I appeared as a guest of the journalist Ramon Oliver in the article Damn routine!
 Repetitive activities affect the motivation of professionals at The Economist.
 In the text, In addition, tabloid sharing with Antonio Pamos, CEO of Facthum Spain, Carlos Herreros, neuroscience expert, And Carmen Lopez, CEO of Business Psychology.

 My ideas about the routine are reflected here:

 - I don't think the job is designed to have fun, but to be a stimulating and purpose-built activity.
 There is still a long way to go before companies, Generalizing, have considered these two factors to increase the motivation to work.

-- It would be interesting if professionals could adhere to a system of work similar to that of the Open Innovation, a way to import and export routines and methods from external companies to constantly improve and innovate
+- It would be interesting if professionals could adhere to a system of work similar to that of the Open Innovation, a way to import and export routines and methods from outside companies to constantly improve and innovate

 9 hours and 20 Personal Brand minutes to prevent your brand from being managed by others